githubabcs/gh-abcs-actions/labs/lab01.md

 # 1 - Introduction to GitHub Actions
-In this lab you will update and run your first workflow.
+In this lab you will update and run your first workflow!
 > Duration: 5-10 minutes

 References: